 Raw material procurement

-The main raw material groups in tyre manufacturing are synthetic rubbers, fillers, chemicals, reinforcing materials and natural rubber, which makes up for approximately one fourth of a tyre’s raw materials.
+The main raw material groups in tire manufacturing are synthetic rubbers, fillers, chemicals, reinforcing materials and natural rubber, which makes up for approximately one fourth of a tire’s raw materials.

 Sustainable procurement – from raw materials to premium tyres

 The long and complex journey from raw materials to finished premium tyres involves the effort and quality assurance of thousands of professionals.
 It is, therefore, justified to say that all of our personnel are linked to product responsibility.

 The work of Nokian Tyres’ own procurement unit is guided by the internal purchasing policy, which establishes the general principles of sustainable procurement.
 As a participant in the UN Global Compact initiative, we follow the UNGC’s ethical principles as well as our own, which also address the issues of responsibility in the supply chain.